celoyd/potato/docs/features.md

 TK

-We create a 2×_h_×_w_ offset field of low-frequency noise that’s zero at the edges (in order to avoid trying to move pixels across them).
+We create a 2×h×w offset field of low-frequency noise that’s zero at the edges (to avoid trying to move pixels across them).
 One of its “channels” can be visualized like this:

 TK